Ainsley Rodriguez Stretches Her Legs In A Pair Of Insanely Small Booty Shorts

 Ainsley Rodriguez looked fit and fabulous in the most recent post that was shared on her Instagram feed.
-The model featured the image on February 15, and her 1.9 million fans have been loving the sight.
+The model added the image on February 15, and her 1.9 million fans have been loving the sight.

-Ainsley stood with her figure in profile, opting to use a gorgeous beach as her backdrop.
-A stretch of sand, water, and sky made up most of the background, in addition to the trunks of a few palm trees.
+Ainsley stood in profile, opting to use a gorgeous beach as her backdrop.
+A stretch of sand, water, and sky made up most of the scenery behind her, in addition to the trunks of a few palm trees.
 Ainsley had one foot planted on the ground and the opposite on a white ledge.
-She appeared to be doing stretches as she looked off into the distance with a smile on her face.
-One of her hands grazed the top of her thigh, and she pressed the opposite on her lower back.
+She appeared to be doing stretches as she looked off into the distance, with a smile on her face.
+One of her hands grazed the top of her thigh, and she placed the other on her lower back.

-Ainsley showed off her gym-honed figure in an all-black outfit that perfectly suited her frame.
-On her upper half, she rocked a black sports bra with skinny straps that secured over her toned shoulders, leaving a tease of her arms in view.
-Its scoop neckline teased a peek of cleavage.
-The bottom band cut off near her ribs and left a portion of her toned abs on display.
+Ainsley showed off her gym-honed figure in an all-black outfit which perfectly suited her frame.
+On her upper half, she rocked a black sports bra with skinny straps over her toned shoulders, leaving a bit of her arms in view.
+Its scooped neckline teased a peek of cleavage.
+The bottom band cut off at her ribcage, leaving a portion of her toned abs on display.

-She teamed the look with a pair of shorts that were equally as hot.
-Ainsley pulled them high on her hips to accentuate her slender frame.
-Its had short legholes that hit high her muscular thighs.
-She added a pair of black sneakers with white soles from Vivobarefoot to complete her look.

-Fans have not been shy about sharing their love for the update.
+Fans have not been shy about showing their love for the update.
 Within minutes, the image has amassed more than 16,000 likes and 200-plus comments.
-Most fans complimented Ainsley’s fit figure while a few more asked questions about her footwear.
+Many users complimented Ainsley's fit figure, while a few asked questions about her footwear.

-“Beautiful picture.
-Always so sleek and lovely,” one fan wrote, adding a series of red hearts to the end of his comment.
+"Beautiful picture.
+Always so sleek and lovely," one person wrote, adding a series of red hearts to the end of his comment.

 "I heard about these shoes, I will definitely check them out!
 Look good on you," a second fan chimed in.